Little-Mage/Compile-Fairy-Stockfish/README.md

 # Fairy-Stockfish-latest
-bmi2 exe Compiled with mingw64
+bmi2 exe Compiled with mingw64.
+Cutechess 1.1 Compiled with mingw64.